 Palermo G, Joris H, Devroey P, Van Steirteghem A. Pregnancies after intracytoplasmic sperm injection of single spermatozoon into an oocyte.
 Lancet 1992; 2: 17-8.

-FAQs from users: 'Can acupuncture help with severe oligoasthenozoospermia?', 'Can oligoasthenozoospermia be cured with Clomid?' and 'Is there a relationship between varicocele and oligoasthenozoospermia?'.
+FAQs from users: 'Is it possible to achieve pregnancy with oligoasthenozoospermia?', 'Can acupuncture help with severe oligoasthenozoospermia?', 'Can oligoasthenozoospermia be cured with Clomid?' and 'Is there a relationship between varicocele and oligoasthenozoospermia?'.